 ACM (Accredited Case Manager)

-This certification is created and administered by the America Case Manager Association (ACMA).
-It is only offered only to RN’s and Social Workers.
-The ACM is for health delivery system and transitions of care (ToC) case managers working in the hospital setting.
+The America Case Manager Association (ACMA) created and administers the Accredited Case Manager (ACM) exam and credentials.
+This certification is only available to RNs and Social Workers.
+The ACM is designed for health delivery system and transitions of care (ToC) case managers working in the hospital setting.
+(ACMA : ACM Certification, 2024)

 The examination content focuses on hospital case management and transitions of care (ToC) in the following four domains: